mhweiner/brek/README.md

   }
   ```

-To run this manually, you can run `npx brek`.
+To run this manually, you can run `npx brek generate-type`.
 This will generate the `Conf.d.ts` file in your `conf` folder.

 You can also use [loaders](#loaders) or [environment variables](#environment-variables-in-config-files).